0xarc-io/analytics-sdk/docs-site/docs/setup/setup-js.md

 To initialize the Analytics SDK one should invoke the `.init()` method on the class.
 This configures the SDK with your API key and, optionally, configuration options.

 **Note**: you do not need to call this function if using the React provider.
 But the configuration options below are instead passed into the `config` prop of the `ArcxAnalyticsProvider` component.
-See [here](/react/sdk-configuration-react#configuration-options) for React usage.
+See [here](/tracking/automatic#configuration-options).

 Initialize the SDK and keep an instance of it ready to reference in other parts of your app.
 To do this, add the following code on your app’s load: